How Much Will New Shingles Cost Me to Install?

-A common question from home owners before they really start to get serious about putting a new roof on their home is wanting a ” ball park ” figure on what a roof will cost – after all it’s one of the biggest investments you can make in the maintenance of your home.
-In this article I’ll discuss how prices are determined for a roof and why one company will have a completely different price from another.
+A common question from homeowners before they really start to get serious about putting a new roof on their home is wanting a ” ball park ” figure on what a roof will cost – after all, it’s one of the biggest investments you can make in the maintenance of your home.
+In this article, I’ll discuss how prices are determined by a roof and why one company will have a completely different price from another.

 There are many factors that go into the pricing of what we call a ” reroof ” and these costs can dramatically effect the cost of your quote.
 Most roofing companies – including ours – use a formula to figure out how much to charge and this has to take into account all the materials needed – the removal & disposal of the old shingles – bringing the roof up to Alberta Building Code for ventilation and plumbing stacks and the cost for labor for the work to be completed.